LocoRoco 2: Gameplay

 Like the original LocoRoco game, the player controls are the same, as they once again play as the planet.
 The shoulder buttons are used to tilt the world to maneuver the LocoRoco, and pressing both of the buttons simultaneously causes the LocoRoco to jump.
 The single large LocoRoco can be separated by pressing the circle button or through specific points on the level, while individual LocoRoco can merge back into a single being by holding down the circle button.

 New features

 LocoRoco 2 has many new features added from its previous game, including the ability to swim underwater, squeeze through crevices, and gain many new abilities.
-Noticeable new characters in the game include Bonmucho's mother, Majolinè, the BuiBui (who were MuiMui, but got kissed by Majolinè, turning them evil and have a red color to distinguish themselves from the MuiMui), Viole, a new purple LocoRoco, and an old lady named Galanmar.
+Noticeable new characters in the game include Bonmucho's mother Majolinè, the BuiBui (Former MuiMui who were kissed by Majolinè, making them evil and sporting a red color to distinguish themselves from the MuiMui), a new purple LocoRoco named Viole, and an old lady named Galanmar.